kapriman/gittutorial/README.md

 # gittutorial
-This repo is basically to learn about GIT
+This repo is basically to learn about GIT.

+Added a new line here.s